BUS 0028. Independent Study

 Formerly known as BUS 99

-Closely examines the collective behavior of an organization’s individuals and groups.
-The content and activities focus on the fundamentals of Organizational Behavior— how to diagnose organizational problems, motivate, resolve conflicts, negotiate, lead organizational change efforts, and reduce stress.
+Closely examines concepts for motivating and coordinating people to manage change in organizations.
+The content and activities focus on the fundamentals of understanding, analyzing and changing behaviors of individuals and groups in a diverse work environment.
 Carefully examines the interactions among people within organizations to satisfy employee needs while achieving organizational objectives.
 (CSU)

 BUS 0277.
 Human Resource Management